Makeshift/awshift/README.md

 ### For development

-Though this package was developed using Bun, any combination of the above 'for usage' dependencies should be sufficient.
+Any combination of the above 'for usage' dependencies should be sufficient.

 ## Installation